skif-web/monitor/README.md

 ##########################################################################
 There are 2 partitions on microsd card - with system files and data First partition only for bootloader and system!
-Every reboot remove all changes on / filesystem!
+Every reboot removes all changes on / filesystem!
 Second partition(monitorData) for changeble configs and zabbix-database dump.
 On first boot system will resize data-partition to all free space